eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ## 2. Digital Credentials API
 ### 2.1 Overview
 Digital Credentials API \[Cred_API\] is a Draft Community Group report of the Web Platform Incubator Community Group (WICG) that builds upon Credential Management Level 1 API W3C Working Draft \[Cred_Man\].
-The goal of Digital Credentials API is to enable user agents to mediate access to, and presentation of, digital credentials.
-Currently, issuance is not in the scope of this API, but future versions [may consider it]( https://github.com/WICG/digital-credentials/issues/167).
-Digital Credentials API can be used, for example, by a Relying Party website to request a PID/(Q)EEA stored in a Wallet Instance through User’s browser.
-The browser and the Wallet Instance may be in the same device (same device flow) or in separate devices but in proximity (cross-device flow).
-Digital Credentials API offers two main advantages:
+The goal of the Digital Credentials API is to enable user agents (i.e., browsers) to mediate access to, and presentation of, attestations.
+Currently, attestation issuance is not in the scope of this API, but future versions [may consider it]( https://github.com/WICG/digital-credentials/issues/167).
+The Digital Credentials API can be used, for example, by a Relying Party website to request a PID or (Q)EEA stored in a Wallet Unit through the User’s browser.
+The browser and the Wallet Unit may be in the same device (same-device flow) or in separate devices but in proximity (cross-device flow).

+The Digital Credentials API offers two main advantages:
- * It removes the need for custom URL schemes for invoking a wallet
+ * It removes the need for custom URL schemes for invoking a Wallet Unit
- * Provides a secure transport with proximity checks for cross-device requests
+ * It provides a secure transport with proximity checks for cross-device requests

-### 2.2 RP- Wallet Instance interaction
+### 2.2 RP- Wallet Unit interaction
-Using the Digital Credential API a Relying Party can interact using a website and through a browser with a Wallet Instance.
+Using the Digital Credential API, a Relying Party can interact with a Wallet Unit using a website and through a browser.

-The current version of Digital Credentials API extends Credential Management Level 1 API (the same API used by Passkey/WebAuthN) to allow websites to request a digital credential.
-Hence, a website can request a credential by invoking:
+The current version of Digital Credentials API extends Credential Management Level 1 API (the same API used by Passkey/WebAuthN) to allow websites to request an attestation.
+Hence, a website can request an attestation by invoking:

 ```javascript
 navigator.credentials.get({digital:{[…]}})
 ```
-Where digital member is a sequence of DigitalCredentialRequests where each request specifies an exchange protocol and the request data.
+Where the *digital* member is a sequence of DigitalCredentialRequests where each request specifies an exchange protocol and the request data.
 For example:

 ```javascript
 await navigator.credentials.get({